Cross Keys Inn

-The Cross Keys Inn is a pub-restaurant and former coaching inn, trading since before 1750, on a corner of Midford Road in Odd Down, Bath in the English ceremonial county of Somerset.
-It is since 2014 a free (untied) house.
+The Cross Keys Inn is a pub-restaurant and former coaching inn, trading since before 1750, on a corner of Midford Road in Odd Down, Bath, Somerset, England.

-It is a Grade II listed building, having been added to the register on 11 August 1972.
+It is a Grade II listed building.

 History

 The current building was erected in the late 17th or early 18th century.
 The site was owned by Bath Priory until the Dissolution of the Monasteries.
 It was then owned by Hugh Sexey.
 An inn is known to have stood on the site in 1718 when it is described in a document as "a new erected tenement or dwelling house...now a Public House on Odwood Down".
 At that time, the lease cost forty-two pounds and there was an annual rent charge of one pound ten shillings.
 In the mid 18th century the lease was held by Ralph Allen who was the postmaster of Bath and made a fortune by reforming the postal delivery system.
 The inn was situated strategically on a crossroads, with major roads going to Bristol, Warminster, Bath and Wells.
 It served as a coaching inn.

 The front of the building was altered in the 19th century.
 Sexey's Hospital was the owner until 1896 when it was sold to Oakhill Brewery.
 It remained under the control of breweries or pub management companies until 2014, when the freehold was purchased privately.
 It is now a free house and restaurant.